-With crowd funding fast becoming the name of the game, these Kickstarter alternatives are here to provide you with newer options to explore in the category.
-While some of these portals cater to projects related to everything from films, music, stage shows, comics, journalism, video games, food more, a number of them out there only serve specific endeavors, which reduces the amount of clutter one needs to navigate through in order to find your project.
-Founded in 2009, KS has truly revolutionized the crowd funding model solely dues to its popularity.
+Kickstarter alternatives are not hard to come by, though you may need to comb through a few options to find one tailored to your particular needs.
+While some of the sites we’ve listed cater to projects related to films, music, stage shows, comics, journalism, video games, food and more, a number of them out there only serve specific endeavors, which reduces the amount of clutter one needs to navigate through in order to fund your project.
+Founded in 2009, KS has truly revolutionized the crowd-funding model solely dues to its popularity.

 1 – Indiegogo

 This international venture was founded a year prior to KS, and has its focus set on allowing anyone to raise money for their idea.
 And while KS is limited only to folks residing in the US, the UK and Canada, Indiegogo is open to global participation for funding as well as hosting.
 It is simple to use, and puts forth straightforward analytics tools for you to be able to better track the progress of your project.
-It promotes your campaigns based on its unique gogofactor algorithm which observes the level of activity in each campaign to give it a boost by ultimately sending it to the front page.
-Indiegogo recently played host to the Ubuntu Edge superphone which resulted in the highest ever amount of money being contributed towards a single crowd funded project.
+It promotes your campaigns based on its ‘gogofactor’ algorithm which observes the level of activity in each campaign to give it a boost by ultimately sending it to the front page.
+Indiegogo once played host to the legendary Ubuntu Edge superphone which resulted in the highest ever amount of money being contributed towards a single crowd-funded project.
 This record however didn’t count since the project’s mammoth goal of raising $32,000,000 wasn’t reached.

 2 – RocketHub

-Next in this list of sites like Kickstarter is called RocketHub.
-This platform has proved to extremely helpful for everyone from musicians, scientists, philanthropists, photographers and other aspirers.
+Next in this list of sites like Kickstarter is called RocketHub (presently tied up with Crowdfunder).
+This platform has proved to extremely helpful for everyone from musicians, scientists, philanthropists, photographers and other aspirants.
 Launched in 2010, it charges 4 percent of the collected funds, apart from 4 percent payment processing fees if the project is fully funded.
 And even if the campaign doesn’t manage to gain full funding, RocketHub allows its users to keep the raised money, while charging 8 percent and 4 percent payment processing fees.

 4 – Gambitious

 Among the pool of big video game companies out there, small-time developers are often seen struggling to make their products known to the world.
-Gambitious, fourth among all these services similar to Kickstarter which we’ve gathered for you today, caters only to game developers.
+Gambitious (now rebranded as Good Shepherd Entertainment), fourth among all these services similar to Kickstarter which we’ve gathered for you today, caters only to game developers.
 It is in fact the first such platform which does not focus on anything other than video games.
 It currently offers developers just one model to raise their money with, but in the future, two new methods are to be introduced by it as well.

 7 – GoFundMe